apex/up/docs/04-configuration.md

 ## Profile

 The `profile` property is equivalent to setting `AWS_PROFILE` for referencing AWS credentials in the `~/.aws` directory.
-This method is ideal since it prevents accidents with environment variables.
+Use of this property is preferred it prevents accidents with environment variables.

 ```json
 {